masolimano/maneage/README.md

 Docker images are large binary files (+1 Gigabytes) and may not be usable in the future (for example with new Docker versions not reading old images).
-Containers are thus good for temporary/testing phases of a project, but shouldn't be what you archive!
+Containers are thus good for temporary/testing phases of a project, but shouldn't be what you archive for the long term!

 Hence if you want to save and move your maneaged project within a Docker image, be sure to commit all your project's source files and push them to your external Git repository (you can do these within the Docker image as explained below).
 This way, you can always recreate the container with future technologies too.
 Generally, if you are developing within a container, its good practice to recreate it from scratch every once in a while, to make sure you haven't forgot to include parts of your work in your project's version-controlled source.
+In the sections below we also describe how you can use the container **only for the software environment** and keep your data and project source on your host.

 #### Dockerfile for a Maneaged project, and building a Docker image